pimutils/vdirsyncer/docs/claws-mail.md

 **Important:** Claws-Mail shows only the contacts with a mail address.

 ## Crontab
-At the end we create a crontab, so that vdirsyncer syncs automatically every 30 minutes our contacts:
+On the end we create a crontab, so that vdirsyncer syncs automatically every 30 minutes our contacts:

-    contrab -e
+    contab -e

 On the end of that file enter this line